-A start-up social enterprise to provide a sustainable waste collection service with a commercial element that enables people to earn a living through the sale of compost and paving bricks made from recycled plastic
+A start-up social enterprise is providing a sustainable waste collection service with a commercial element that enables people to earn a living through the sale of compost and paving bricks made from recycled plastic.

-The project will begin in Lamentin Quarter in Port-au-Prince, the capital of Haiti, with the aim of this being adapted for scale-up across the rest of the Carrefour neighbourhoods.
+The project in Lamentin Quarter in Port-au-Prince, the capital of Haiti, is being adapted for scale-up across the rest of the Carrefour neighbourhoods.

 Almost none of this waste is collected.